Saints. It hurt.

-“You think ELPIS may be involved?”
+“You suspect ELPIS may be involved?”
 Werner pressed, ripping his gaze away from Olive.
-“What makes you think that?”
+“What makes you believe that?”

 “Intuition?”
 Werner frowned.
 “That’s not enough grounds to draw a conclusion.”

 Jericho digested this before responding: “ELPIS may be behind the prince’s assassination.
 It may be behind Atienna’s incident.
-It most likely was behind mine.”
+It was behind mine.”

 “Okay, Jericho, you’re a nice guy and all,” Cadence said, walking over to the man and placing a hand on his shoulder, “but it sounds to me like you’re seein’ ELPIS everywhere.
 I mean—oh.”
 She released him.

 A memory—her memory—bled into Olive’s mind and jarred him out of his daze.

 It was a blurry barrage of feelings and images, but Olive got the gist of it.
 Some old man named Verga was being paid by ELPIS to ship something.
 Olive shook his head to shake off the memory and saw the others doing the same.
 They must have seen it too then.